Coding4fun2012/VirtualHook/VirtualApp/demoHookPlugin/README.md

 VirtualHook demoHookPlugin
 --------------------------

 Here is a demo plugin which contains the hook info.
+It hooks the following methods:

+- AssetManager.open()
+- File()
+- URL.openConnection()

+The arguments would be logged and then the original method be called.

 ## Usage

 Build the plugin and you'll get an APK file.
-Push the APK to `/sdcard/demoPlugin-debug.apk` before running the [demoApp](https://github.com/rk700/YAHFA/tree/master/demoApp).
+Push the APK to `/sdcard/io.virtualhook/patch.apk`, then add and run applications in VirtualHook.

-Please take a look at [the demo plugin in YAHFA](https://github.com/rk700/YAHFA/tree/master/demoPlugin) on how to write a YAHFA plugin.
+Please take a look at [the demo plugin in YAHFA](https://github.com/rk700/YAHFA/tree/master/demoPlugin) on how to write a hook plugin.